ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/typecheck/README.md

 #### `Scope`

-Angular Classictemplates are nested structures, as the main template can contain embedded views, which can contain their own views.
+Angular Classic templates are nested structures, as the main template can contain embedded views, which can contain their own views.
 Much like in other programming languages, this leads to a scoped hierarchy of symbol visibility and name resolution.

 This is reflected in the TCB generation system via the `Scope` class, which actually performs the TCB generation itself.
 Each embedded view is its own `Scope`, with its own `TcbOp` queue.